 You can write scripts to control the order in which your requests run using branching and looping.

-To write a test with Postbot, do the following:
+To write tests with Postbot, do the following:

-To learn more about what Postbot can do, go to About Postbot.
+To learn more about what you can do with Postbot, go to About Postbot.

 Postman supports JSDoc for documenting JavaScript functions in your post-response scripts.
 Documentation added to your functions using JSDoc will display in a popup window when you call your functions.
 You can use the official JSDoc documentation to learn how to add documentation to your post-response scripts.